Tilda Swinton's wildest transformations, ranked

 Wes Anderson is not a filmmaker to skimp on the details, and he and Swinton certainly didn’t in the creation of Madame D., the very old, very rich lady who dies and leaves a priceless painting to the concierge of the Grand Budapest Hotel.
 Just look at that wrinkly skin, the unmoving pile of hair, the sloppily applied lipstick!

-Swinton’s first collaboration with Bong Joon-ho, and the filmmaker’s first English-language movie, tops the list.
+Swinton’s first collaboration with Bong Joon-ho, and the filmmaker’s first English-language movie, ranks among her best.
 There are so many strange and inventive elements at play — the teeth!
 The medals!
 The accent! — in Swinton’s Minister Mason, it’s difficult to even identify and pick them all apart well enough to find the actress underneath.
 But then, that’s what it means to be transformed, isn’t it?